robsmith100/sav/README.md

     var sav = new SavReader('testfile.sav')

-    // this opens the file and loads all metadata await sav.open()
+    // this opens the file and loads all metadata (but not the records a.k.a. cases) await sav.open()

     // print the header, which contains number of cases, encoding, etc.